patrickoser/social-app/README.md

     Comment out all logic related to the intersection observer code in Header.
 Read through, understand it, comment it.

-    Comment out all logic related to the Login redirect/error/loading handling.
+    Comment out all logic related to the Login/SignUp redirect/error/loading handling.
 Read through, understand it, comment it.

     Look at other places I have used navigate from context and see if it makes sense to use useNavigate instead.